 Beds Student Union (SU) is proud to have such a strong student community.
 The dedication of our student leaders is what makes the SU so strong.
 Our student leaders play a key part in creating an inclusive community, whilst gaining key skills and personal development opportunities that look great on their CV.

 Our elections are now running for our Reps for the 2021/22 Academic year.
-There are positions available for School Reps, Campus Reps, Liberation Reps & Society Reps, click here for a full list of available positions.
+There are positions available for School Reps, Campus Reps, Liberation Reps & Society Reps.
+View the full list of available positions to see whether there's an opportunity for you.
 You have to be a UoB student in the 2021/22 academic year to apply.

 Our societies play a big part in bringing students together and creating a sense of community and all our societies are run by students - Society Committee Members.
 Our Society Committee Members are there to plan events and activities for their members, giving them the opportunity to learn key transferable skills.
 All societies must have a Chairperson and Vice-Chairperson however, some societies may have specialist roles suited to their society needs, these can be found in the society constitution on the individual society web page.
 Society Committee positions are open to all members of the society.